mrayyan2001/git-tutoiral/_Git & GitHub Full Course.md

 ## Merge Conflicts in feature branches workflow (pull request)

 suppose we are working on two different branches and we want to merge them to the main branch.
 If there is a conflict, we have to resolve it in the main branch and not in the feature branch.

+1. push the two branches to GitHub
+2. create a pull request for the first branch
+3. create a pull request for the second branch
+4. if there is a conflict, resolve it in the main branch you have different options to resolve the conflict
+   1. merge on github using web editor
+   2. merge on your local machine using command line
+      1. `git checkout main`
+      2. `git pull origin main`
+      3. `git checkout new-branch-name`
+      4. `git merge main`
+      5. resolve the conflict
+      6. `git add .`
+      7. `git commit -m "merge message"` or `git merge --continue`
+      8. `git push origin new-branch-name`